“My clients don’t follow their plans.”

 - Prep Guides

-All of these resources can be created in minutes when using That Clean Life for Business.
-Instead of spending hours putting together resources, you can use That Clean Life to build beautiful plans with itemized grocery lists in minutes.
+All of these resources can be created in minutes with That Clean Life.
+Instead of spending hours putting together resources, you can use That Clean Life to build beautiful plans with delicious, easy-to-follow recipes and itemized grocery lists in minutes.

 Mistake #5: Not Providing Next Steps